 How many users will be using the printer?

 - There is a recommended number of people for a printer.
 If you exceed that number, the internal parts of the printer will wear out faster.
 For the classroom setting, look for a color printer model with a bigger number capacity.
+I would suggest a laser printer.

 - Using colored paper for school activities instead of the traditional black and white adds fun.